site-bucketlist-capstone/ch1-capstone/planning/project_plan.md

 9. As a college student, I would like to remove a list, so I can get rid of a list that I have lost interest in or am unable to do anymore.
 10. As a college student, I want to see all my past accomplishments, so that I can reflect on what I’ve done in college so far and plan on what I want to accomplish on my bucket list in the future
 11. As a college student, I would like to see a gallery full of list items, so that I can gain inspiration for my very own bucket list.
+12. As a college student, I want to see a dashboard with my bucket lists and upcoming list items, so that I can easily visualize what I want to accomplish next.